Get Cheap Home Insurance quotes

 Tips on getting the cheapest home insurance

-The cost of home insurance will vary depending on many factors such as new build versus old, location, distance from a fire station and size.
+The cost of home insurance will vary depending on factors such as new build versus old, location, distance from a fire station and size.

 However, there are ways to keep costs down and find the cheapest home insurance in your area.
+You can try the following:

 • Take out a higher deductible.
 This puts less pressure on your home insurance provider and reduces their risk.
+The downside is that you have to pay more out of pocket should something happen to your property.

 How is the cost of home insurance calculated?

-When determining how much you must pay, insurance companies assess the replacement value of your home and possessions, as well as the likelihood that youll make a claim.
+When determining how much you must pay, insurance companies assess the replacement value of your home and possessions, as well as the likelihood that you’ll make a claim.
 For example, owners with no claims history, living in a newly built house, next to a fire station, would be deemed low risk and cheaper premiums should reflect this.

 Home insurance rates depend on multiple factors and every company will assess your risk differently.
 The best way to save on insurance is by shopping around.
 Compare quotes from Canadas most trusted providers and find a great deal today.